cpliakas/php-project-starter/README.md

 * `phpmd-ci`: Perform mess detection using PHPMD, creating a log file for the CI server
 * `phpunit`: Run unit tests with PHPUnit

+Common command line options that set Ant properties are listed below:

+* `-Dcomposer.noselfupdate`: Do not run `composer self-update` during the build
+* `-Dcomposer.noupdate`: Dpo not run `composer update` during the build

 ## Tools And Conventions

 Tools and conventions that this template expects the PHP project being started